tdebella/e-cart/README.md

 # e-cart

-I used ReactJS, TypeScript, and Bootstrap to design and build this e-commerce website /project for the purpose of practicing React and TypeScript. <br />
+To design & build the shopping cart(e-commerce website), I used ReactJS, TypeScript, and react-bootstrap <br /> for the purpose of practicing React and TypeScript.

 ## Author